wanjunhong0/LMP/README.md

 ### Setup Knowledge Graph

-You need to setup Freebase on your local machine by following the [instruction](https://github.com/IDEA-FinAI/ToG/tree/main/Freebase) and also need to specify the server port of SPARQL in the line 7 of ```freebase.py``` also.
+You need to setup Freebase on your local machine by following the [instruction](https://github.com/IDEA-FinAI/ToG/tree/main/Freebase) and also need to specify the server port of SPARQL in the line 7 of ```freebase.py```.

 :warning: Since Freebase is a extreme large KG and our SPARQL query for multi-hop search is complex, we recommend you to modify the default config in the `virtuoso.ini` as followed to avoid potential errors of SPARQLWrapper.